zooko/smalloc/README.md

    the never-yet-allocated slots instead.)
 3. Load the value from the free list slot indexed by `firstindex` into a local variable/register `nextindex`.
-This is the index of the next entry in the free list (i.e. the second entry), if any.
+This is the index of the next entry in the free list (i.e. the second entry), or a sentinel value there is if none.
 4. Atomically compare-and-exchange the value from `nextindex` into `flh` if `flh` still contains the value in `firstindex`.
 5. If the compare-and-exchange failed (meaning the value of `flh` has